kiwigrid/k8s-sidecar/README.md

 Example for a simple deployment can be found in `example.yaml`.
 Depending on the cluster setup you have to grant yourself admin rights first: `kubectl create clusterrolebinding cluster-admin-binding   --clusterrole cluster-admin   --user $(gcloud config get-value account)`

+If the filename ends with `.url` prefix, the content will be processed as an URL the target file will be downloaded and used as the content file.

 ## Configuration Environment Variables

 - `LABEL`